 DP World London Gateway has completed one of the largest dredging projects ever planned in the UK − to widen, deepen and in places re-route the existing commercial shipping channel in the Thames Estuary.
-The estuary holds thousands of years of archaeological evidence − from the vestiges of plants, landscapes and animals, such as mammoth tusks and teeth, from the Ice Age, to the wrecked remains of ships, submarines aircraft and defensive remains from the world.
+The estuary holds thousands of years of archaeological evidence − from the vestiges of plants, landscapes and animals, such as mammoth tusks and teeth, from the Ice Age, to the wrecked remains of ships, submarines aircraft and defensive remains from the Second World War.
 For well over a decade Wessex Archaeology has been supporting DP World London Gateway in the management and investigation of these sites − before, during and after work in the nearshore, inshore and offshore stages of the project.

 Deepening the channel was an essential element of the development, allowing the very large container vessels now coming into service to be accommodated by the Port.
 These vessels are longer, wider and have deeper draughts than those previously loaded and unloaded at the Port.
 New port facilities have also been constructed and a logistics part is still being built, including a rail terminal.
 Material that was dredged from the estuary was used to reclaim the land on which the new facilities stand.
 Given the high archaeological potential of the estuary and river beds, every phase of this process has been designed to minimise impact on submerged heritage.